shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 #### Virtual vs real experience

+- people are able to belief in fake
-real world experience have additional fidelity
+- real world experience have additional fidelity

 ## Psychology